Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Me, posing in the garden

-Get lost in a meditative state at the Portland Japanese Garden, which is one of the best things to do in Portland.
-Stroll the tranquil gardens, over koi pond bridges and past raked zen gardens, or take a seat at the glass treehouse Umami Cafe for some delightful Japanese tea.
+Get lost in a meditative state at the Portland Japanese Garden.
+Stroll the tranquil gardens, wander along bridges over koi ponds, and pass raked zen gardens.
+Or take a seat at the glass treehouse Umami Cafe for some delightful Japanese tea.

 Multnomah Falls

-Hike to the base of Oregon’s tallest waterfall, a mossy cascade that spills down behind a scenic viewing bridge.
+Hike to the base of Oregon’s tallest waterfall, a 15,000 year old cascade that spills down behind a scenic viewing bridge.

 McKenna holding an umbrella at the Multnomah Falls